 ON THIS PAGE: You will find some basic information about this disease and the parts of the body it may affect.
 This is the first page of Cancer.Net’s Guide to Mesothelioma.
-To see other pages, use the colored boxes on the right side of your screen.
-Think of those boxes as a roadmap to this full guide.
-Or, click “Next” at the bottom of each page.
+To see other pages, use the menu on the side of your screen.
+Think of that menu as a roadmap to this full guide.

 Mesothelioma is a rare cancer that begins in the lining of different internal organs of the body.
 Approximately three-fourths of mesotheliomas begin in the lining surrounding the lungs, called pleural mesothelioma.
 While pleural mesothelioma does begin in the chest cavity, it does not start in the lungs, and it is often incorrectly grouped with lung cancer.
 Mesothelioma that begins in the tissue surrounding the abdominal area, called peritoneal mesothelioma, accounts for about 10% to 20% of mesotheliomas.
-The rarest types of mesothelioma begin in the lining around the heart (called pericardial) or around a man’s testicles (called tunica vaginalis).
+The rarest types of mesothelioma begin in the lining around the heart, called the pericardium, or around a man’s testicles, called the tunica vaginalis.

 There are three main types of mesothelioma:

 Epithelioid type.
 About 70% of people diagnosed with mesothelioma have the epithelioid type.
 Epithelioid mesothelioma may grow slower and treatment often works better for this type.